boobooHQ/private_templates/README.md

 # Respect to the original authors !

- I only edited them as a base  to include forbidden bypasses and other few tweaks !!
+ I only edited their templates  as a base  to include forbidden bypasses and other few tweaks !!

  # How to use :